Curriculum and Instruction (M.S.)

 Develop your teaching, research, assessment and curriculum skills, and prepare to make your mark as a teacher or administrator.

 Change the world, one curriculum at a time.
-With a master’s degree in Curriculum and Instruction from UND, you’ll be prepared to serve as an agent of change in the classroom and beyond.
+With UND's 100% online master’s degree in curriculum and instruction, you’ll be prepared to serve as an agent of change in the classroom.

 - Program type:

 - 34 (thesis option) or 32 (non-thesis option)

 Why Earn a Master's Degree in Curriculum and Instruction Online?